driesk81/home-assistant-modbus-home-battery-blauhoff/README.md

 # home-assistant-modbus-home-battery-blauhoff
 ## Let home assistant control your all in one home battery via modbus and esphome.

-This yaml can be used to control Blauhoff all in one BMS systems, Ecactus and probably Copia will work as well (not tested) The mean purpose is to make the BMS (battery management system) available in Home Assistant to make automated charge/discharge possible. use at your own risk.
+This yaml can be used to control Blauhoff all in one BMS systems.
+Probably Ecactus all in one and Copia systems will work as well (not tested)
+The main purpose is to make the BMS (battery management system) available in Home Assistant to make automated charge/discharge possible.
+Use at your own risk.

 # configuration:
 * Make sure that your wifi credentials are set and asign a ip address,gateway and subnetmask in the code below.